 Having been fortunate to have travelled to some beautiful and amazing countries, I have tried to absorb some the atmosphere, observe the special light and watch the animals that inhabit my paintings.

 I have travelled in Africa; Kenya and Tanzania, witnessing the drama of the plains animals, the big five and so many other fantastic inhabitants of this magical country.
 To Canada; the Rockies, for elk, bear, big horn, deer, prairie dogs and fantastic scenery., In Austria I visited the Bayeriche Forest located on the Austrian/ Czech border in winter snow to watch and photograph bears, lynx, wolves and bison.

-Such is my interest in wildlife art that fifteen years ago, along with a couple of other artists, I started The Wildlife Art Society International – TWASI, for which I served as the Chairman and President.
+Such is my interest in wildlife art that in 1992, along with a couple of other artists, I started The Wildlife Art Society International – TWASI, for which I served as the Chairman and President.
 I am now the Immediate Past President and Founder.
 The society has gained a truly international following.
 Other areas of interest include North American Indians and historic reproductions.
 I am also a Signature Member of the international group Artists for Conservation (AFC).

 Jan Sweeney, the daughter of an Irish vet, grew up in the open countryside of East Anglia, on the east coast of England.
 Her early training was at Colchester Art School and she followed this with three years working in Verona, Italy, under sculptor Mike Noble.
 She first visited Africa in 1985 and the African scene and wildlife had a powerful influence on her work.